Batumi Boom Town

 GEORGIA 2024

-Then the coastline opened ahead.
-The main city rose from the water’s edge.
+Then the coastline opened up ahead, and the main city rose from the water’s edge.
 It was immediately clear why people call Batumi the Las Vegas of the Black Sea.
-The city sparkled with brightly lit, extravagantly designed high-rises: a colourful, blinking spectacle.
+The city sparkled with brightly lit, extravagantly designed high-rises – a colourful, blinking spectacle.

 1 The Night of Arrival